 On February 3, 2020, Luxor filed a complaint in the Supreme Court of the State of New York, County of New York, against AAMC for breach of contract, specific performance, unjust enrichment, and related damages and expenses.
 The complaint alleges that AAMC's position that it will not redeem any of Luxor's Series A Shares on the March 15, 2020 redemption date is a material breach of AAMC's redemption obligations under the Certificate.
 Luxor seeks an order requiring AAMC to redeem its Series A Shares, recovery of no less than \$144,212,000 in damages, which is equal to the amount Luxor would receive if AAMC redeemed all of Luxor's Series A Shares at the redemption price of \$1,000 per share set forth in the Certificate, as well as payment of its costs and expenses in the lawsuit.
-In the alternative, Luxor seeks a return of its initial purchase price of \$150,000,000 for the Series A Shares, as well as payment of its costs and expenses in the lawsuit.
-AAMC has been informed by counsel for Luxor that the complaint in New York will be amended to add Putnam Equity Spectrum Fund and Putnam Capital Spectrum Fund (collectively, "Putnam"), which also invested in the Series A Shares, as plaintiff.
+In the alternative, Luxor seeks a return of its initial purchase price of \$150,000,000 for the Series A Shares.
+Collectively, "Putnam"), which also invested in the Series A Shares, as plaintiff.
 Putnam holds 81,800 Series A Shares.
+Collectively, Luxor and Putnam seek a recovery of no less than \$226,012,000 in damages, which is equal to the amount Luxor and Putnam Kould receive if AAMC redeemed all of Luxor's and Putnam's Series A Shares at the redemption price of \$1,000 per share set forth in the Certificate, as well as payment of their costs and expenses in the lawsuit.
+In the alternative, Luxor and Putnam seek, a splaintiff.
+Putnam holds 81,800 Series A Shares.
 Collectively, Luxor and Putnam seek a recovery of no less than \$226,012,000 in damages, which is equal to the amount Luxor and Putnam would receive if AAMC redeemed all of Luxor's and Putnam's Series A Shares at the redemption price of \$1,000 per share set forth in the Certificate, as well as payment of their costs and expenses in the lawsuit.
-In the alternative, Luxor and Putnam seek a return of the initial purchase price of \$231,800,000 for the Series A Shares, as well as payment of their costs and expenses in the lawsuit.
+On June 12, 2020, AAMC moved to dismiss the Amended Complaint in favor of AAMC's first-filed declaratory judgment action in the U.S. Virgin Islands.
+On August 4, 2020, the court denied AAMC's motion to dismiss.
+AAMC is currently considering w